 More Halloween Window Ideas

-We cut out some Halloween shapes and glued these onto our laminated stained glass panels to create some spooky pictures.
+Then we cut out some Halloween shapes and glued these onto our laminated stained glass panels.
+They created some super, spooky pictures.
 Peakles enjoyed making these as she liked cutting out the shapes and glueing them onto the laminated sheet.

-Soon we ran out of laminated panels, and Peakles wanted to make some spiders.
+Once we ran out of laminated panels Peakles wanted to make some spiders.
 This time, she added the spiders to the laminating pouch with no extra tissue to make a scary, spidery panel that was very effective!

 Finally, we placed them on our windowsill to catch the natural light which not only looked great, but they cast a stained glass reflection onto the floors and walls!
 We also placed some torches and battery operated tea-lights behind our stained glass panels which made it look very spooky once the sun had gone down!

 Why not check out the links below and find out more!

 Halloween Fun: Spider Science Activities for Kids – Growing With Science

 Fluffy Zombie Slime – Little Bins for Little Hands